telerik/blazor-docs/knowledge-base/loader-container-center-in-viewport.md

 ## Solution

-You can achieve that by using some custom CSS to modify the LoaderContainer position to "fixed".
+Use custom CSS to override the LoaderContainer `position` style to `fixed`.
 This will center the component in respect to the whole page width.

 In addition, you may also adjust the position of the inner container - the one that holds the text and the animation.
 Thus, you can center it in respect to the "main" element and not the whole page.